Upper, down, two-sided Lorenz attractor, collisions, merging and switching: Topological dynamics: the attractor and the chain recurrence classes

-\begin{rema}In Lemma~\ref{l.cusptogamma} the unique stable leaf which may not intersects the iterates $P^n (S)$, $n\geq 0$, is the leaf through $q_1$.
-Furthermore, if $q_1$ is distinct from $q_2$, then further iterates of $S$ cut $q_1$, so that every leaf intersect some iterate of $S$.
+\begin{rema}In Lemma~\ref{l.cusptogamma}, the unique stable leaf which may not intersect the iterates $P^n (S)$, $n\geq 0$, is the leaf through $q_1$.
+Furthermore, if $q_1$ is distinct from $q_2$, then further iterates of $S$ cut $q_1$ so that every leaf intersects some iterate of $S$.

 \end{rema}